informalsystems/hermes/docs/architecture/adr-004-relayer-domain-decomposition.md

 In this section, we map the operations which need to be performed at different stages of both the relayer and the IBC handlers.
-This gives an outline of what operations and dependencies need to be mocked out to test each stage in isolation, and will inform the design of the various traits needed to mock those out.
+This gives an outline of what low-level operations and dependencies need to be mocked out to test each stage in isolation, and will inform the design of the various traits needed to mock those out.